-Today’s hybrid versions of pansy plants are more adaptable to heat then those of the past with larger blooms displayed with more vigor.
-Most prefer daytime temps of the 60 F. (16 C.) range and nighttime temps around 40 F. (4 C.).
+Today’s hybrid versions of pansy plants are more adaptable to heat than those of the past with larger blooms displayed with more vigor.
+Most prefer daytime temps in the 60 degrees F. (16 C.) range and nighttime temps around 40 degrees F. (4 C.).

 How to Grow Pansy Flowers

 Proper preparation of the soil goes a long way in getting the most from pansy plants.
-Work in organic material such as compost or well rotted leaves to a 4-inch depth before planting pansies.
+Work in organic material such as compost or well-rotted leaves to a 4 inch (10 cm.) depth before planting pansies.
 This accommodates the growing pansy’s need for well-draining soil and provides nutrients as the organic material decomposes.

 When growing pansies in well-prepared soil, the need for fertilization will be minimal.
 Pansies also prefer acidic soil, so do not add limestone unless indicated by a soil test.